 Junk bonds will usually yield a higher rate of interest but are at a high risk of default.
 Different agencies use different variations for credit ratings.

-Similarly Moody’s investment-grade use mix of the capital letter and small letters.
+Similarly, Moody’s investment-grade use a mix of the capital letter and small letters.

 Example of Investment Grade

 As per S&P’s investment-grade rating, the following are few rated bonds in the United States